ColinEberhardt/wasm-rust-chip8/README.md

 ## Building

 This project uses the relatively new `wasm32-unknown-unknown` target, which can be enabled as per the [setup instructions](https://www.hellorust.com/setup/wasm-target/).
-Once installed simply run the `build` scripte.
+Once installed simply run the `build` script.